eddiemws/se-assignment-4-github-and-visual-studio-eddiemws/README.md

 Explain the concept of version control in the context of Git.
 How does GitHub enhance version control for developers?
-Branching and Merging in GitHub:
+Branching and Merging in GitHub: ersion control is a system that records changes to files over time, allowing you to track history, revert to previous versions, and collaborate efficiently.
+Git is a distributed version control system where every developer has a local copy of the entire project history.

+GitHub enhances version control by:

+Remote Hosting: Providing a central repository accessible from anywhere.
+Collaboration Tools: Facilitating code reviews and discussions through pull requests.
+Integrated Tools: Offering features like issue tracking and project management.
+Automation: Allowing automated workflows with GitHub Actions for CI/CD.

 What are branches in GitHub, and why are they important?
 Describe the process of creating a branch, making changes, and merging it back into the main branch.
 Pull Requests and Code Reviews: